SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Oblong to Ovate, Gold, Deciduous.
+Leaves Oblong to Ovate, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Fragrant Pink or White.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).

 Yellow or Mostly Green Pome, Medium (0.50 - 1.50 inches), fruiting in Summer Edible and Wildlife use it.

 Bark Light Green or Light Gray, Exfoliating or Furrowed.